What is Quality Inspection Services?

 (Also called Container loading inspection) Ensures that the correct styles, sizes, and quantities have been loaded correctly, and safely onto the container.

-It happens in the manufacturer’s warehouse, or the forwarder’s premises, Not only the loading of the correct products and its quantity are supervised during the supervision but also the correct packaging and the quality of the goods are inspected.
+It happens in the manufacturer’s warehouse or the forwarder’s premises.
+Not only the loading of the correct products and their quantity is supervised during the supervision, but also the correct packaging and the quality of the goods are inspected.

-It can also ensure that the right kind of products are shipped out in the right quantity, when the importer places no trust in his supplier or when several suppliers bring their products for consolidation.
+It can also ensure that the right kind of products are shipped out in the correct quantity when the importer places no trust in his supplier or when several suppliers bring their products for consolidation.

-That’s the five types of inspection services in quality control, and seldom projects require all kinds of inspection.
+There are five types of inspection services in quality control and seldom projects require all kinds of inspection.
 Generally, only one or two of these tools are used, depending on the risks identified by the buyer.

 And these quality inspection services are used mostly for consumer goods.